 What LEVI Does

-In an effort to reduce domestic violence in our community, LEVI provides the following:
+To reduce domestic violence in our community, LEVI provides the following:

 LEVI’s prevention/education services focus on:

-• Special events to educate the public
+• Special events to educate the community.

 LEVI’s Access/Referrals services focus on:

 • Making sure the community has easy access to services that may be able to assist domestic violence victims, survivors, and their families in finding help in order to live a life free of abuse.
 Sometimes this involves creative problem-solving in order to keep victims from encountering gaps in the system.

 • Having updated information on domestic violence and area resources for the community through the LEVI Web site.

 • Providing a professional library filled with quality and up-to-date materials on domestic violence for LEVI agencies.

 • Assisting with meeting the immediate needs of victims (food, housing, transportation, storage) through referrals, specialized grants, and resources provided by generous donors.
 LEVI also provides with information on what to expect, systems contact information, FAQs, and how to address the issue with their children.